- Search The Registry

 Palenque de San Basilio's village has about 3,500 inhabitants and is located in the foothills of the Montes de María, southeast of the regional capital, Cartagena.
-The word "palenque" means "walled city" and the Palenque de San Basilio is only one of many walled communities that were founded by escaped slaves as a refuge in the seventeenth century.
+The word "palenque" means "walled city," and the Palenque de San Basilio is only one of many walled communities founded by escaped slaves as a refuge in the seventeenth century.
 Of the many palenques of escaped slaves that existed previously, San Basilio is the only one that survives.
-Many of the oral and musical traditions have roots in Palenque's African past.
+Many oral and musical traditions have roots in Palenque's African past.
 Africans were kidnapped to Spanish America under the asiento system.

-The village of San Basilio is inhabited mainly by Afro Colombians who are direct descendants of African slaves brought by the Europeans during the invasion of the Americas and have preserved their ancestral traditions and have developed also their own language; Palenquero.
+The village of San Basilio is inhabited mainly by Afro Colombians who are direct descendants of African slaves brought by the Europeans during the invasion of the Americas and have preserved their ancestral traditions and developed their language, Palenquero.
 In 2005 the Palenque de San Basilio village was proclaimed Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.
-In the village of Palenque de San Basilio, most of its inhabitants are Black and still preserve customs and language from their African ancestors.
+In the Palenque de San Basilio village, most of its inhabitants are Black and still preserve customs and language from their African ancestors.
 In recent years people of indigenous ancestry have settled at the borders of Palenque, being displaced earlier by the Colombian civil war.
-The village was established by Benkos Bioho sometime in the 16th century.
+Benkos Bioho established the village sometime in the 16th century.

 A Spanish-based creole language known as Palenquero originates in this community.
 The New York Times reported on October 18, 2007, that the language spoken in Palenquero is thought to be the only Spanish-based creole language spoken in Latin America.
-Being a creole language, its grammar differs substantially from Spanish making the language unintelligible to Spanish speakers.
-Palenquero was influenced by the Kikongo language of Congo and Angola, and also by Portuguese, the language of the slave traders who brought African slaves to South America in the 17th century.
+As a creole language, its grammar differs substantially from Spanish, making it unintelligible to Spanish speakers.
+Palenquero was influenced by the Kikongo language of Congo and Angola and Portuguese, the language of the slave traders who brought African slaves to South America in the 17th century.